PSDTools/psdtools.github.io/apps/gpa-calculator/README.md

-# Gpa Calculator
+# GPA Calculator

-A PWA that calculates your GPA!
+A PWA that calculates your grade point average!

 ## Created by